-- (a) Channelizing the Universal Service Obligation Fund (USOF) for: - i.
-Ensuring connectivity for all uncovered areas in the North Eastern States, Himalayan region, LWE areas, Islands and Border Areas - ii.
-Marginalised communities, women and persons with differential capabilities,; and for economically and socially weaker sections in urban pockets - iii.
+- (a) Channelizing the Universal Service Obligation Fund (USOF) for: - Ensuring connectivity for all uncovered areas in the North Eastern States, Himalayan region, LWE areas, Aspirational Districts, Islands and Border Areas - ii.
+Marginalised communities, women and persons with disabilities - iii.
 Promoting innovative, effective and scalable alternate technologies for remote areas - iv.
-Enabling access provision by any entity capable of fulfilling the Universal Service Obligation - (b) Reviewing the scope and modalities of USOF: - i.
-Redesigning the USOF and broadening its objectives to enable universal broadband access - ii.
+Enabling access provision by any entity capable of fulfilling the Universal Service Obligation - (b) Reviewing the scope and modalities of USOF: - Redesigning the USOF and broadening its objectives to enable universal broadband access including for economically and socially weaker sections in urban pockets - ii.
 Strengthening institutional capacity of USOF to ensure effective rollout of services in uncovered, remote and rural areas